charbelnehme/case-study/README.md

 <img align="left" src="images/Piers-Moller.png">

 Piers is a co-founder and CTO of Moula.
-He has been working in information technology since 1997 with financial institutions including Royal Bank of Scotland, BNP Paribas , Barclays Capital .
-In these roles he was responsible for building proprietary systems that simplified various processes across programming languages.
+He has been working in information technology since 1997 with financial institutions including Royal Bank of Scotland, BNP Paribas , Barclays Capital.

 Piers is credited for the development of Moula’s proprietary platform that simplifies the business lending process.
 He has a Bachelor of Science in Astronomy from University College London and a Masters in Science from Middlesex University London.